contaware/shell-docs-notes/README.md

 $#                # The number of positional parameters without counting $0
                   # ($# gets updated with each shift call)
 $* and $@         # Positional parameters placed one after the other and
-                  # subject to word splitting
+                  # subject to word splitting and pathname globbing
 "$*"              # Expands to "$1c$2c..." with c being the first char of IFS "$@"              # Expands to "$1" "$2" ...
 $?                # Return exit status of the last command or of a function